Leoooob/fullbrook-window-cleaning/content/pages/index.md

           textAlign: left
       type: TitleBlock
     text: |-
       Our gutter clearing services utilise a specialised vacuum system to provide an efficient and effective solution for maintaining the health of your home’s drainage system.
-By keeping gutters clear, these services help prevent water damage, mould growth, and other costly repairs, ultimately protecting your property’s integrity.
-Regular cleaning with this technology not only maintains the exterior of your home but also promotes the longevity of your roofing and siding.
+By keeping gutters clear, these services help prevent water damage, mould growth, and other costly repairs, ultimately protecting your property.
+Cleaning with our Gutter vacuum system not only maintains the exterior of your home but also promotes the longevity of your guttering.
     actions: []
     media:
       title: Gutter clearing